Gabbersaurus/DoggoTranslator/README.md

 If you don't know what to do, follow [this](https://github.com/MarcDiethelm/contributing/blob/master/README.md) guide.

 If you have suggestions for features or translations and don't know how to program or git, you can create an issue on this Github repository.

+Make sure that Pull Requests and issues about the frontend end up in this repository, and Pull Requests and issues about the core translator (so translation suggestions go here too) end up in [that](https://github.com/Gabbersaurus/DoggoTranslatorCore/) repository.

 ## How to install